wilfredinni/django-starter-template/README.md

 # Django starter template

 An opinionated django template that work best with VSCode DevContainer.
 Just hit `CTL/CMD + Shift + p` and select `Reopen in container` and the project will create a dev environment, install all the dependencies, configure the database and migrate for you.
-From there, create your super user and run the project and work as usual.
+From there, create your super user, run the project and work as usual.

 ## Required